Bottleneck Expands with Secret Sauce Barbecue

 We are available for delivery and takeout.
 We can be found on Instagram and Facebook, so follow us for more info and let us know what you think about ghost kitchens and virtual brands.
 You can also view more industry topics, recipes, tips & tricks, and food & beverage trends on our blog.

-Our team has been working for months to conceive of this new barbecue brand, create a menu, work through the logistics of online ordering, and tackle many tasks involved in bringing this virtual brand to life.
+Our team worked long and hard to conceive this new barbecue brand, create a menu, work through the logistics of online ordering, and tackle many tasks involved in bringing this virtual brand to life.
 We’re excited to share it, and hope everyone enjoys it as much as we do.
 Cheers!

 More About Ghost Kitchens and Virtual Brands

-The restaurant landscape has changed quite a bit in recent years, and especially so with the Covid-19 pandemic.
+The restaurant landscape has changed quite a bit in recent years, especially so with the Covid-19 pandemic.
 Faced with what seems like a demand for restaurants to adjust their business models, we knew it was the perfect time to take a chance on a new idea that meets the needs of guests today.

 A “ghost kitchen” is a professional food preparation and cooking facility set up for the preparation of delivery-only meals.
 It may also be referred to as a delivery-only restaurant, virtual kitchen, cloud kitchen, etc. However, a ghost kitchen differs from a virtual restaurant in that a ghost kitchen is not necessarily a restaurant brand in itself and may contain kitchen space and facilities for more than one restaurant brand.
 Ghost kitchens have emerged as a business model in response to the rapid growth in consumer demand for restaurant delivery meals, and the lower costs incurred by using kitchen facilities located outside of high-rent, high-foot-trafficked urban locations (source: Wikipedia).
 This idea supplied inspiration for our concept, which is to turn all of our existing restaurants into “ghost kitchens.”